Writing – writing to communicate

 • Confusion between homophones like 'there/their/they're' or 'your/you're', which undermines the clarity of communication.

-• Misconception: 'I don't need to plan – I can just write.'
-Correction: Planning helps you organise your ideas and ensures you cover all parts of the task.
-Even a quick list of points can improve your writing and prevent you from forgetting important information.
+• Misconception: 'I don't need to plan; I can just write.'
+Correction: Planning helps you organise your ideas and ensures you cover all necessary points.
+Even a quick list of key points can improve clarity and coherence.

 Frequently Asked Questions